JSL Cup

-JSL Cup (JSLカップ or JSLカップ選手権大会) was the original league cup for clubs in the top levels of Japanese soccer before the creation of the J. League and its cup.
-The cup was first played in 1973, but did not become an annual tournament until 1976.
+JSL Cup (JSLカップ or JSLカップ選手権大会) was the original league cup for clubs in the Japan Soccer League, the top level of Japanese football before the creation of the J. League and its cup.
+The cup was first played in 1973, but only become an annual tournament in 1976.

-The JSL/JFL Cup included clubs from both the First Division and the Second Division.
+The JSL Cup included clubs from both the First Division and the Second Division.
 The format varied; sometimes the clubs played small group stages, other times it was an outright elimination, including only the clubs that were not recent promotions to the Second Division.
 During the season timeframe change of 1985, the cup was played within the year, a rule that stayed until the advent of the J. League.

 Winners

 Performances by team

 Teams are named using current nomenclature, or last one if they are defunct (denoted in italics).